jdmsharpe/discord-openai-bot/README.md

 </div>

 ## What is it?
 This is a Discord bot built on <a href="https://github.com/Pycord-Development/pycord">Pycord 2.0</a>.
-It draws heavily <a href="https://github.com/Nick-McGee/discord-bot">Nick McGee's discord-bot</a>.
+It draws heavily from <a href="https://github.com/Nick-McGee/discord-bot">Nick McGee's awesome discord-bot</a>.
 The bot allows users in the server to interact with ChatGPT.
 It is controlled with slash commands and the message-based user interface.

 ### Commands
 + **chat** - Query ChatGPT to generate text based on input